Foot Focus Podiatry

 • Longer effectiveness than strapping

-• Temporary devices / fallback while FFO are being fine tuned / refurbished
+• Temporary devices as backup while FFO are being fine-tuned or refurbished

-• More realistic biomechanical change than strapping (Sx relief mainly)
+• More realistic biomechanical change than strapping (Primarily symptom relief)

 • Symptoms – short term (heel pain) or long term (OA, TP dysfunction)

-• Severity – how poor are the foot biomechanics?
+• Severity – extent of poor foot biomechanics

 • Family History – foot, knee, back problems

-–Chronic Sx e.g. OA of midfoot, TP dysfunction
+– chronic symptoms, e.g. OA of foot, TP dysfunction

 • Determine foot type